 Introduction

 Stage-gate processes have been in use with varying degrees of formality in every industry, including the research and product development teams within the investor-owned utilities (IOUs).
-We have developed a description of how stage-gates may be applied to MTI development and funding in order to understand how MT Administrator(s) MTA(s) would ensure that a MT idea is worthy of being implemented across the service territories of the four IOUs.
+We have developed a description of how stage-gates may be applied to MTI development and funding in order to understand how MT Administrator(s) (MTA(s)) would ensure that an MT idea is worthy of being implemented across the service territories of the four IOUs.
 These stage-gates describe critical decision-making points and expected activities at each stage including ideation, potential intervention testing and refinement, MT Plan/Accord development, and sunset or transition of both unsuccessful and successful MTIs.

 Note, however, that the MTI development process in real life is non-linear; some stages may be repeated; some stages may run in parallel with each other; and/or some stages may be skipped.
 The stage-gate depiction is also intended to help MTA(s) and stakeholders anticipate what different data and sets of expertise might be needed at each stage.